 Not sure how sustainability applies to your subject?
 Check out NUS’s ‘From Art to Zoo Management‘ guide and see some examples of how your discipline could apply to sustainability.

 We are always happy to help any student with queries on doing a sustainability-themed project.
 Visit the contact us page and leave us a message telling us what specific questions or data needs you have!

-At the University of Leeds, we recognise the value of staff and alumni becoming school governors and the positive impact this on children, communities and the University.
+At the University of Leeds, we recognise the value to staff and alumni becoming school governors and the positive impact this has on children, communities and the University.
 We also have a clear strategic commitment to widening participation and to positively contribute to making Leeds the great City it is.

 As part of our commitments, we are working in collaboration with the charity Governors for Schools to increase the number of staff and alumni serving as School Governors in schools across Leeds and West Yorkshire.
 Our programme has been developed to provide support to both existing and prospective school governors.
 As well as helping staff and alumni interested in school governance to find vacancies, we offer support and networking opportunities to everyone involved in our programme.